dacrylic/finetuned_multilabel_classifier/README.md

 For this classification task, we will utilise a fine-tuned Transformers (bert-based-cased) model with the PyTorch Lightning framework for multi label classification of the games description.
-Example model fine-tuning was run locally a laptop equipped with a Ryzen9 5900HX processor, 32GB ram, and a Nvidia RTX3080 GPU with 16GB VRAM, utilising the PyCharm IDE.
+Example model fine-tuning was run locally on a laptop equipped with a Ryzen9 5900HX processor, 32GB ram, and a Nvidia RTX3080 GPU with 16GB VRAM, utilising the PyCharm IDE.

 The main libraries that used are: